- Arts & Culture

 Location2501 Harrison StreetSuite U8Oakland, CA 94612 United States

 The mission of California Revels is to promote the celebratory and community building power of the performing arts through a unique and innovative form of musical theater that embraces diverse cultures and ritual traditions to connect an audience of many ages and varied backgrounds.

 Every December, California Revels produces "The Christmas Revels," a joyous production welcoming the return of the light back from the darkness of winter.
-Elizabeth Lloyd Mayer, California Revels late Founder, claimed that many people celebrate the Solstice without realizing it.
 Decorating homes with lights for midwinter, for example, is an ancient ritual for "calling back the light" that predates Christmas by centuries.
 "The Winter Solstice falls on the shortest day and brings on the longest night of the year.
 Across the centuries, people have chosen this time to acknowledge and celebrate the cycle of light and darkness, good and evil, life and death, that governs all our lives."

 Throughout the year, California Revels holds a series of community-based performances, celebrating the seasons and highlighting our professional actors in musicians in more intimate settings.